-Drawn from Classicism: Modern Artists’ Books, Wolfe Mezzanine Gallery, September 9 through December 10.
+Drawn From Classicism: Modern Artists’ Books, Wolfe Mezzanine Gallery, through December 10.
 This exhibition features a selection of modern livres d’artiste or limited edition, illustrated books and prints that were inspired by classical and mythological texts.
-Created largely by the French School of Paris artists that includes Pablo Picasso, Henri Matisse and Aristide Maillol among others, these innovative and original prints highlight the artist book’s importance as a vehicle to treat a range of Greek and Roman literary themes written by Ovid, Virgil and other classical poets and playwrights.
-With their classicizing designs of antique texts that focus upon themes of love, imaginary idyllic landscapes and human mortality, these illustrated books exemplify how major artists from the late 19th and early 20th century, through their imaginative reconnection to age-old narratives and mythological figures, metaphorically assert the aesthetic and personal values of western classical tradition.
+Created largely by the French School of Paris artists that include Pablo Picasso, Henri Matisse and Aristide Maillol among others, these innovative and original prints highlight the artist book’s importance as a vehicle to treat a range of Greek and Roman literary themes written by Ovid, Virgil and other classical poets and playwrights.
+With their classicizing designs of antique texts that focus upon themes of love, imaginary idyllic landscapes and human mortality, these illustrated books exemplify how major artists from the late 19th and early 20th centuries, through their imaginative reconnection to age-old narratives and mythological figures, metaphorically assert the aesthetic and personal values of western classical tradition.
 This exhibition display is drawn from the Toledo Museum of Art’s permanent collection.

-Glorious Splendor: Treasures of Early Christian Art, Gallery 18, November 18 through February 18, 2018.
+Glorious Splendor: Treasures of Early Christian Art, Gallery 18, through February 18, 2018.
 This exhibition will dazzle the eye with objects of the Late Roman period, most of which have never been exhibited before in a museum.
 Drawing on private collections and the Toledo Museum of Art’s own holdings, visitors will be captivated by glittering gold and silver and carved garnets and rubies, blending exquisite beauty with historical significance.
 Early Christian art borrowed heavily from non-Christian traditions in terms of techniques and choice of media, style and iconography.
 Glorious Splendor traces these continuities through the most remarkable objects of the period: precious stones and metals.